 How do I learn what Pod I am on?

 You can confirm your Zendesk account's Pod by clicking the cog icon in your Zendesk.
 Your Pod is displayed in the upper right corner of the Admin Home page.

 You can also visit the Zendesk Status site, where you can enter your subdomain name to find out which pod you are on.

 Can I specify the Pod my Zendesk is hosted on?

 In most cases, the Pod you are hosted in is located in the data center physically closest to your location at signup.
 However, we do occasionally need to "load balance" certain accounts to other Pods to improve performance, as needed.
 If you do wish to ensure that your data stays in a certain location, please consider our Data Center Location Add-on.
-Select from US-only and EU-only for the processing and storage of your data.
+Select from US-only and EU-only for the storage of your data.